exakat/exakat/docs/Development.rst

 * HasNoInterface : This step checks that the current atom is inside an interface or not.

+* HasNoLoop : Checks that the current atom is not inside a loop : foreach(), while, do...while, for.

 * HasNoNamedInstruction : Docs for HasNoNamedInstruction

 * HasNoNextSibling : Docs for HasNoNextSibling